BenSimmers/C-Sharp-Survival-Guide/README.md

 #### Dictionary
 Dictionary is used to store a collection of key/value pairs.

+What are dictionaries used for?
+Dictionaries are used to store data values in key/value pairs.
+A dictionary is a collection which is unordered, changeable and indexed.
+In Python dictionaries are written with curly brackets, and they have keys and values.

+Why are dictionaries used?
+Dictionaries are used when we want to quickly retrieve the data without any specific order.
+Dictionaries are optimized to retrieve values when the key is known.

 ```csharp
 Dictionary<string, string> dictionary = new Dictionary<string, string>();
 dictionary.Add("1", "One");